VisitInteractive Brokers

 The Company Behind the Platform

 Interactive Brokers was founded in 1977 by Thomas Peterffy, originally as an options market maker.
 The brokerage arm launched in 1993 and has since grown into one of the largest electronic brokers in the world.
-Headquartered in Greenwich, Connecticut, IBKR now serves over 4.54 million client accounts across 200+ countries and territories.
+Headquartered in Greenwich, Connecticut, IBKR now serves 4.646 million client accounts across more than 200 countries and territories as of Q1 2026.

 What sets IBKR apart is the combination of institutional-grade infrastructure with retail accessibility.
 This is the same platform used by hedge funds, proprietary trading firms, and financial advisors.
 In August 2025, IBKR joined the S&P 500 index, a recognition of its scale and financial strength.
-The company holds $20.5 billion in equity capital, has no long-term debt, and is 74% employee-owned, which means management has real skin in the game.
+The company reported USD 21.3 billion in equity capital and no long-term debt, which is a large part of why we treat IBKR as one of the financially strongest retail brokers available.

 IBKR is regulated by major financial authorities worldwide, including the SEC and FINRA (US), the FCA (UK), CBI (Ireland), ASIC (Australia), MAS (Singapore), SFC (Hong Kong), and SEBI (India).
 For a detailed analysis of their regulatory framework, read our dedicated guide: Is Interactive Brokers Safe?